 - wash and soak chana for overnight

-- Let it whistle twice on a medium flame
+- Let it whistle 5 to 6 times on a medium flame.

 - When the pressure goes off, drain off any left over water or evaporate it by cooking further on a high flame